The Vanguard Study: Testing a New Way to Screen For Cancer

 Help improve early cancer detection

 Too often, cancer goes undetected until it is at an advanced stage and harder to treat.
-The fear and worry about the possibility of having cancer can feel overwhelming.
+Fear and worry about the possibility of having cancer can feel overwhelming.
 Therefore, taking steps to find cancer early can help you feel more in control of your health.
 Earlier detection of cancer can also improve the chance of survival and quality of life.

 A blood test designed to detect multiple types of cancer

-There are over 50 types of cancer, but only screening tests for 5 of those (colon, lung, breast, cervical and prostate).
+There are over 50 types of cancer, but only screening tests for 5 of those (colon, lung, breast, cervical, and prostate).

 The Vanguard Study will test the performance of new technologies for cancer screening called multi-cancer detection (MCD) tests, which use a single blood sample.